chandanhpcic/docs/source/development/backend/autorun.rst

 rc(8)
 -----

-Part of the bootup process of OPNsense is probing the available rc(8) configuration files in */etc/rc.conf.d/*, when a daemon is enabled, the system will call the regular rc(8) start command.
+Part of the bootup process of Reticen8 is probing the available rc(8) configuration files in */etc/rc.conf.d/*, when a daemon is enabled, the system will call the regular rc(8) start command.

 In case the daemon needs some extra preparation, an additional "bootup" script can be provided, which will be run before executing normal "start".